codescene-oss/codescene-vs/README.md

 Code smells often lead to issues such as increased technical debt, more bugs, and reduced overall quality of the software.

 You can find detailed information for each code smell by examining the diagnostics (squigglies or in the Problems view).

+## Do you want to keep using CodeScene ACE?

+Our AI-powered refactoring agent, CodeScene ACE, previously available for free during the beta phase, ACE will now be offered as an add-on to the extension.
+If you’re interested in continuing to use CodeScene ACE or would like to share feedback, [reach out](https://codescene.com/contact-us-about-codescene-ace) to our Sales team.